 Centered on student success, our shared vision is to expand high-quality educational opportunities for students, position institutions for growth, and meet regional economic and workforce needs across Pennsylvania.
 At a time when universities across the country, including our own, are financially challenged, integration would creatively ensure that its institutions are open, vibrant, and equipped to support our students toward building a successful future.

 Yes.
 The name Bloomsburg will remain.
 Our logo, beloved Husky mascot, and traditions will remain.

 The State System's mission is to provide affordable, high-quality public higher education across the Commonwealth, and this approach is designed to bolster that mission.

-The State System is at the beginning of what will be a lengthy review, consultation, and planning process, with an estimated time of over a year from review to final proposal.
-It would be inappropriate to speculate on the potential employment impacts of any potential multi-university integration, but the State System remains committed to an open, transparent, and consultative process from start to finish.
+The State System is at the beginning of what will be a lengthy review, consultation, and planning process, with an estimated time of over a year to implement the integration plans.
+It would be inappropriate to speculate on the potential employment impacts of the multi-university integration, but the State System remains committed to an open, transparent, and consultative process from start to finish.

-At its summer meeting, the Board of Governors will vote regarding the integration moving forward.
-Following a year of implementation planning to operationalize the integration strategies, the integrated entity would come together beginning in July of 2022.
+At its summer meeting, the Board of Governors unanimously voted to move the integration forward.
+Following a year of implementation planning to operationalize the integration strategies, the integrated entity will come together beginning in July of 2022.